dev-zayn/Dell-Inspiron-5570-Hackintosh-Opencore-Monterey-0.8.5/README.md

-# OC_INSPIRON_5570_MONTEREY_0.8.2
+# Dell Inspiron 5570 Hackintosh Opencore Monterey 0.8.5
 This EFI was tested on DELL Inspiron 5570 core i7-8550U model.
-This EFI works with `Monterey 12.4`
+This EFI works with `Monterey 12.6`

-Bootloader: Opencore 0.8.2 `Release`
+Bootloader: Opencore 0.8.5 `Release`